 Please provide us with these documents within 14 days after receipt of this letter.
 If no answer is received to this letter please note that a chargeback may occur for this charge.

+What if you have already refunded this transaction ?

 If a refund was processed for this charge, or when you decide to refund this charge, please let us know and forward us the details of this refund so we can inform the issuing bank accordingly and prevent a possible chargeback.
 If no answer is received to this letter please note that chargeback fees may apply.

+Questions ?

 You want to better understand how retrieval requests work ?
 Do not hesitate to have a look at our online supporting documentation : documentation .
 If you have a specific question regarding the chargebacks you received, please contact us by e-mail: dispute.management@ecom.ingenico.com